PerfectoCode/PerfectoRestClientDemo/README.md

 }
 ```

-Use *executeCommand* in order to add a new command and extend the Perfecto REST API client, for example:<br/>
+Use the *executeCommand* method to add your new command, for example:<br/>
 ```JavaScript
 this.myNewCommand = (Param)=>{
     let params = ['ParamName=' + Param];